I was so looking forward to our introduction to Ancient Africa and the Anansi Tales, so in preparation, I went to the library for some Anansi Books.

-If you'd like additional African tales that branch out from Anansi, let me recommend the author, Verna Aardema.
+If you'd like additional African tales that branch out from Anansi, let me recommend the children's book author, Verna Aardema.

 Almost every picture book she has written is a beautiful tale of Africa.
 Some of my favorites are Koi and the Kola Nuts, Why Mosquitoes Buzz in People's Ears and Anansi Finds a Fool.

-Another item we will include in our packet (TBA) is a map of Africa in both color and black and white.
+Another item included in our reading packet is a map of Africa in both color and black and white.

 If I could figure out who created it, I would give credit, but I could only find this image.
 Still, it was so inspiring I thought I'd like to try to recreate something like it.